thinking-with-computers/ludus-spec/README.md

 Last revised 8 April 2022.

 ### Overview
 Ludus is a contemporary translation of Logo.
+It is a rather free translation.
 It draws heavily, also, from Lisps: Scheme and Clojure.
 As well as Elixir (which itself draws from Clojure, but has a more "modern" syntax).
 It is designed from the ground up to be as friendly as possible in syntax, error messages, and use.
 Its particular characteristics are:
 * It is expression-based.
 * It relies on immutability, including only persistent or immutable data structures.
 * It uses pattern-matching extensively.